pamruta/Web-Miner/README.txt

 	Directory <open-ie> contains following files:

-	=> run-openie.sh - this runs the Stanford OpenIE to extract subject-verb-object patterns from given text.
+	=> run-openie.sh - this runs the Stanford OpenIE to extract subject-verb-object relations from the given text.

 	   Usage: ./run-openie.sh input-file

-	=> File Aniston-OpenIE-Output.txt shows sample phrases extracted by OpenIE on Aniston.txt
+	=> File Aniston-OpenIE-Output.txt shows phrases extracted by OpenIE on sample text file:
+	   Aniston.txt

-	Note: Presently, the coreference resolution is not handled, to resolve pronouns like 'She', 'Her' etc. There is an option to do so in Open-IE, but it takes longer processing time and memory.
+	Note: Presently, the coreference resolution is not handled, to resolve pronouns / references like 'She', 'Her father' etc. There is an option to do so in Open-IE, but it takes longer processing time and memory.